homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/README.md

 Even if you have one of these models but you haven't named the Rooms in your App yet, this function will not work!
 Thanks @domeOo

+## Room Clean Mode

+To start the Room Clean Mode, you can enable/disable the room switches in the order that they need to be cleaned.
+Then turn on the main Fan switch to start the actual cleaning.

 ## Xiaomi Token

 To use this plugin, you have to read the "token" of the xiaomi vacuum robots.
 Here are some detailed instructions: